ardalis/ardalis-com-gatsby/src/pages/blog/introduction-to-masstransit-csharp-guide.md

 1. **Simplicity**: The framework abstracts away much of the boilerplate code required when dealing with message brokers directly.
 2. **Extensibility**: Easily extend MassTransit by adding middleware components or integrating it with dependency injection frameworks.
 3. **Asynchronous Messaging**: Embrace async programming with MassTransit’s native support for asynchronous messaging.

+It can also let you work with low level messaging tools like RabbitMQ with a LOT less code, as you'll see in a moment.

 ## Getting Started with MassTransit in C#